silvexve/silvexve/README.md

 <h1 align="center">Hi 👋, I'm Silvia</h1>

 <h3 align="center">A fullstack developer from Spain</h3>
 <p align="center">I'm passionate about web development and eager to learn, create, and help.
-I enjoy combining design with logic to build useful tools, and right now I'm focused on improving my skills with Angular, Symfony, Java ans Spring Boot.
+I enjoy combining design with logic to build useful tools, and right now I'm focused on improving my skills with Angular, Symfony, Java and Spring Boot.
 I love to do personal projects where I can unleash my imagination.</p>

 <div align="center">